The Bishop’s Wife (1947)

 Release Date: December 9, 1947 (US premiere); February 16, 1948 (general release)

 Production: In late 1946 film producer Samuel Goldwyn decided to produce a film adaptation of Robert Nathan’s 1928 novella The Bishop’s Wife, about an angel who helps a bishop and his wife solve their problems.
-Goldwyn decided to produce the film through his independent film studio Samuel Goldwyn Productions and he partnered with RKO to distribute the film.
-The producer initially hired Robert E Sherwood to write the film’s screenplay and William A Seiter to direct the film.
+Goldwyn decided to produce the film through his independent film studio “Samuel Goldwyn Productions” and he partnered with RKO Radio Pictures to distribute the film.
+The producer initially hired Robert E. Sherwood to write the film’s screenplay and William A. Seiter to direct the film.

 Koster began shooting the new version of The Bishop’s Wife in April of 1947 and filming went until June.
 A few of the exterior scenes were shot on location in Minneapolis, Minnesota.
 For example, the snowball fight scene was shot in Loring Park in Minneapolis.
 Most of the interior scenes in the film were shot back at Goldwyn’s production studio in California.
 Early on, while shooting a conversation scene, Grant and Young both insisted that Koster only show the left side of their faces (which would have made it impossible to conventionally shoot a conversation between the two).
 Grant and Young quickly dropped the idea once Goldwyn told them that if they only gave him half a face he would only give them half a paycheck.
 Other than that, Koster’s work on the production ran smoothly.
 Koster got along well with Loretta Young, and she was later cast in his film Come to the Stable (1949).

 Fun Facts and Trivia: Several actors who had previously appeared in It’s a Wonderful Life (1946) appear in The Bishop’s Wife.
-Karolyn Grimes (Debby) played Zuzu Bailey, Robert J Anderson (the snowball fight “defense captain”) played the child version of George Bailey, and Sarah Edwards (Mrs. Duffy) played Mrs. Hatch.
-In the long shots of the complex ice skating scene Dudley is played by a body double wearing a mask with Cary Grant’s features, Julia is also played by a double in that scene.
+Karolyn Grimes (Debby) played Zuzu Bailey, Robert J. Anderson (the snowball fight “defense captain”) played the child version of George Bailey, and Sarah Edwards (Mrs. Duffy) played Mrs. Hatch.
+In the long shots of the complex ice skating scene Dudley is played by a body double wearing a mask with Cary Grant’s features, Julia is also played by a double in that scene (the shots of the doubles are intercut with close ups of Grant and Young).
 Grant wanted to do the ice skating routine himself, but Goldwyn wouldn’t let him.
-David Niven tried to mention the name of his friend Michael Trubshawe in every film in which he starred and The Bishop’s Wife is no different.
-Later on in The Bishop’s Wife, when Henry and Julia are going to make some Parish calls to families, Henry tells Julia, “We go first to the Trubshawes.”
-Princess Elizabeth (later Queen) and Princess Margaret attended the British premiere of The Bishop’s Wife.
-According to David Niven, they both liked the film.

 Reception: The Bishop’s Wife had its premiere in the United States on December 9 in New York.
 RKO wasn’t sure how to advertise The Bishop’s Wife to the general public, so it initially underperformed in its first few weeks.
 Goldwyn decided to advertise the film as a romantic comedy, so RKO retitled the film “Cary and the Bishop’s Wife” in some markets, and changed the film’s posters to emphasize Grant’s role in the film and the film’s comedic aspects.
-This ploy worked, and the film’s box office improved as it went into wide release.
+This ploy worked, and the film’s box office results improved as it went into wide release.

 In March of 1948 The Screen Guild Theater radio program broadcast an adaptation The Bishop’s Wife with Cary Grant, Loretta Young, and David Niven all reprising their roles.
 Lux Radio Theater also adapted the film several times: in 1949, 1953, and 1955.
 Niven reprised his role in the 1949 broadcast, while Cary Grant reprised his role in the 1953 and 1955 broadcasts.
-In 1996 a remake of the film titled The Preacher’s Wife was released.

 Oscars: The Bishop’s Wife was nominated for five Academy Awards: Best Picture (Samuel Goldwyn for RKO), Best Director (Henry Koster), Best Editing (Monica Collingwood), Best Score (Hugo Friedhofer), and Best Sound (Gordon E. Sawyer).
 The Bishop’s Wife only won one Oscar, Sawyer received the Academy Award for his sound recording.